 Many fiction stories contain plots with a character whose traits change over time.
 Have your students practice including this in their own writing by asking them to write about a character who started out acting one way, and then changed throughout the story.

-Most stories with this plot will have a character start with a negative trait like selfishness, and end up with a more positive character trait like generosity (How The Grinch Stole Christmas).
+Most stories with this plot will have a character start with a negative trait like selfishness, and end up with a more positive character trait like generosity.
 Encourage your students to do the same.
 You can assign them character traits to include in their story or let them choose their own.